tanvirrsajal/AI1_Assignment/README.md

    - **Objective:** Visualize the cumulative sum of rewards obtained by the agent.
    - **Interpretation:** An upward slope indicates the agent consistently achieving higher cumulative rewards.

-### Exploration Decay:
+### Agents Trajectory Path:
-   - **Objective:** Depict the decline in exploration rate over episodes.
+   - **Objective:** Visualize the agent's trajectory path, on a grid world to illustrate its movement during episodes.
-   - **Interpretation:** A gradual descent hints at the agent's transition from exploration to exploitation as it hones in on the optimal policy.
+   - **Interpretation:** The plotted line with markers represents the sequential trajectory of the agent, providing a spatial understanding of its navigation within the grid world.

 ### Q-values Heatmap:
    - **Objective:** Illuminate the Q-values across the grid world, offering insights into the learned values for each state-action pair.